Turning Struggles Into Stories

 Over time, something shifts in how your work is perceived.

-It’s no longer just about what you produce.
+It’s no longer only about what you produce.

-and starts becoming a system others can learn from.
+Your past work stops feeling like isolated moments and starts becoming a system other people can learn from.

 Grounded Takeaway